About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 This no-peek beef tips recipe is perfect for busy weeknights and lazy weekends.
 Stew meat is cooked in the crock pot until tender and even makes its own gravy!
-The whole family will devour this easy dinner idea.
+Serve it with creamy mashed potatoes and fluffy biscuits.

 Why You’ll Love This No-Peek Beef Tips Recipe